metatensor/metatensor/docs/src/devdoc/architecture.rst

 ``metatensor-core``
 ^^^^^^^^^^^^^^^^^^^

-This sub-project is supposed to be built by `cmake`_.
-When building it, ``libmetatensor.so`` (``libmetatensor.dylib`` on macOS/``metatensor.dll`` on Windows) and ``metatensor.h`` will be produced for consumption by other modules/the end users.
+This sub-project should be built by `cmake`_.
+When building it, a shared library ``libmetatensor.so`` (``libmetatensor.dylib`` on macOS/``metatensor.dll`` on Windows) and ``metatensor.h`` will be produced for consumption by other modules/the end users.